-UK citizens require relevant permission to travel to the US and carry out their intended activities.
+UK citizens require permission to travel to the US.
 Your immigration options will largely be determined by your reason for travel, planned length of stay and other circumstances relating to you as an applicant, such as your travel history and employment status.
+As there are many different types of US visa for UK citizens, we have summarized the main options for you to consider in this guide.

 Visa Waiver Program & ESTA Travel Authorization